mavlink/mavlink-devguide/kr/getting_started/generate_source.md

 # Generating Source Files

-Language-specific files can be generated using a Python script from the command line or via a GUI.
+Language-specific MAVLink libraries ("source files") can be created from [XML Message Definitions](../messages/README.md) using Python-based command line or GUI generator tools.
-The available languages for each version of the MAVLink protocol are listed in [Introduction > Supported Languages](../README.md#supported_languages) (these include C, C#, Java, Python etc).
+The supported output languages for each version of the MAVLink protocol are listed in [Supported Languages](../README.md#supported_languages) (these include C, C#, Java, Python etc).

-> **Note** The tools must already have been set up as described in [Getting Started > Installation](../getting_started/README.md#install) section (in particular *Tkinter* must be installed to use the GUI tool).
+> **Note** The tools must already have been set up as described in [Install MAVLink](../getting_started/installation.md) (in particular *Tkinter* must be installed to use the GUI tool).

 <span></span>
-> **Note** Dialect XML files that have dependencies on other XML files must be located in the same directory.
-Since most MAVLink dialects depend on the [common.xml](../messages/common.md) message set, you should place your dialect with the others in `/message_definitions/v1.0/`.
+> **Note** [message_definitions/v1.0/](https://github.com/mavlink/mavlink/tree/master/message_definitions/v1.0) contains XML definitions for a number of different [dialects](../messages/README.md#dialects).
+Dialect files that have dependencies on other XML files must be located in the same directory.
+Since most MAVLink dialects depend on the [common.xml](../messages/common.md) message set, you should place your dialect with the others in that folder.

 ## MAVLink Generator Tool (GUI)

 *MAVLink Generator* (**mavgenerate.py**) is a header generation tool GUI written in Python.
-It can be run from anywhere using Python's -m argument:
+It can be run from anywhere using Python's `-m` argument:

 ```sh
 python -m mavgenerate